 User Description Identity Vault Administrator A user who has rights to configure the Identity Vault.
 This is a logical role that can be shared with other administrative user types.
-The Identity Vault Administrator account is a proxy user for the User Application to carry out tasks on the LDAP server that an ordinary logged-in user might not have permission to execute, such as creating a new user, group, or container.
+The Identity Vault Administrator account is a proxy user for the User Application to carry out tasks on the LDAP server that an ordinary user might not have permission to execute, such as creating a new user, group, or container.
 It represents credentials (username and password) used to bind to the Identity Vault to perform system LDAP operations, so these are the rights that the User Application itself needs to run.
 The Identity Vault Administrator needs: Supervisor rights to the User Application Driver and all the objects it contains.
 You can accomplish this by setting the rights at the driver container level and making them inheritable.
 Supervisor Entry rights to any of the users that are defined through the directory abstraction layer user entity definition.
 This should include Write attribute rights to objectClass and any of the attributes associated with the DirXML-EntitlementRecipient, srvprvEntityAux and srvprvUserAux auxiliary classes.
 Supervisor rights to the container object cn=DefaultNotificationCollection, cn=Security.
-This object persists e-mail server settings used for automated provisioning e-mails.
-It can contain SecretStore credentials for authenticating to the e-mail server itself.
+This object persists email server settings used for automated provisioning emails.
+It can contain SecretStore credentials for authenticating to the email server itself.

-User Application A user who has the rights to perform administrative tasks for the User Application.
-This user can: Use the Administration of the User Application to manage the User

-- Application. - Use iManager to administer workflow tasks (such as enabling, disabling, or terminating an in-process workflows) - Run reports on Novell Identity Audit logging data.

-This user does not have any special privileges within the User Application.
+User Description User Application Administrator A user who has the rights to perform administrative tasks for the User Application.
+This user can: Use the Administration of the User Application to manage the User Application.
+Use iManager to administer workflow tasks (such as enabling, disabling, or terminating in-process workflows) This user does not have any special privileges within the User Application.
 This user does not need any special directory rights because it controls application level access via the Administration page.
 Although a User Application Administrator has the ability to manage themes in the Administration page, the User Application uses the LDAP administrator credentials to modify the theme selections in the Identity Vault.
 Password self-service: One task of the User Application Administrator is to configure password self-service for the User Application.
 A feature of password self-service is password synchronization status.
-To enable the User Application Administrator to view the password synchronization status for other users (for troubleshooting or other reasons), it is recommended that you create a PasswordManagement group and assign one or more users to this group.
+To enable the User Application Administrator to view the password synchronization status for other users (for troubleshooting or other reasons), NetIQ recommends that you create a PasswordManagement group and assign one or more users to this group.
 The members of this group are allowed to view the password synchronization status of other users.
-If you choose to create this group, it must:

-- Be named PasswordManagement. - Be given the privileges to the Identity Vault.
+If you choose to create this group, it must: • Be named PasswordManagement.
+Be given the privileges to the Identity Vault.
 The group must have rights to read the user's eDirectory object attribute for users whose password synchronization status they need to view.
+IMPORTANT: NetIQ recommends that you use NetIQ Self Service Password Reset (SSPR) for configuring passwords.
+It is the default password management program for Identity Manager.
+For more information, see "Performing Password Management" in the NetIQ User Application: User Guide .